soymadip/StaticShort/README.md

 ## Credits

 - This project is inspired by [urlzap](https://github.com/brunoluiz/urlzap).
-- The default templates are created by [deepseek R1](https://www.deepseek.com/) hosted locally using [Ollama](https://ollama.com/library/deepseek-r1).
+- The default templates are created by [deepseek R1](https://www.deepseek.com/) hosted using [Ollama](https://ollama.com/library/deepseek-r1).
+- [KireiSakura Kit](https://github.com/soymadip/KireiSakura-Kit) for the release workflow.
 - StackOverflow threads, for providing me support.